pwrbob/hashcat/docs/hashcat-generic-attack-mode-development-guide.md

 ## Design Philosophy

 The interface was intentionally designed to be as simple and straightforward as possible.
-This allows you to focus on generating high-quality password candidates without needing deep knowledge of Hashcat internals.
+This allows you to focus on generating high-quality password candidates without needing deep knowledge of hashcat internals.
 The simplicity also makes it easy to integrate with code-generation tools or AI assistants.

-Early experiments showed success reimplementing legacy Hashcat attacks such as -a 2 (permutation attack) and -a 5 (table attack).
+Early experiments showed success reimplementing legacy hashcat attacks such as -a 2 (permutation attack) and -a 5 (table attack).

 ## Required Functions